A rough mix

 Nice flat rubber mats for tees (except tee #7 where the sign and tree are too close)

-There is a little bit of crowding in a few areas where tees and baskets are close to one another (holes 8/9 and 10-12).
+Cons: There is too much crowding in a few areas where tees and baskets are close to one another (holes 8/9 and 10-12).
 It shouldn't be a problem unless the course is very crowded though.

 More than 18 holes would be nice, and the property is there.